habi/zmk-tooth-cohort-method-manuscript/manuscript.md

 We used the [`morphology.distance_transform_edt`](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.ndimage.morphology.distance_transform_edt.html) function of the *SciPy* [@doi:10.1038/s41592-019-0686-2] library for this.
 To aid the assessment of the geometry of the physiological foramen, we extracted the bottom 3.5 mm part of each tooth, merged the reconstructed slices of the data with the calculated EDT from the root canal and wrote this data to disk reformatted into sagittal slices.
-In such a way, the radius of the largest sphere fitted into the root canal space at each point can easily be read off the image upon visual examination.
+In such a way, the radius of the largest sphere fitted into the root canal system at each point can easily be read off the image upon visual examination.
 The use of the *Dask* library facilitated efficient reformatting of the datasets and writing them to disk.